light-space/backend-challenge/README.md

      ./gradlew run --args="--add-rule-to-workflow"
      ```

+4. `--print-workflow`:
+    * Prints the current workflow in a table format.
+Each row corresponds to a
+   rule.
+Rules are checked in ascending order.

+    * Example:
+      ```sh
+      ./gradlew run --args="--print-workflow"
+      ```
 If none of these commands is entered, the executable returns and error message
 and lists the available options.
 If one of these commands fail to execute,
 an error message is printed informing of the correct usage.